MunGell/awesome-for-beginners/CONTRIBUTING.md

    - Ensure to check the following:
        - **Direct Links**: Links must point directly to the repository.
 No tracking links are allowed.
 This list is not for advertising purposes.
        - **Spelling and Grammar**: Proofread your contribution for spelling and grammar errors.
-       - **Trailing Whitespace**: Ensure to avoiding adding any trailing whitespace (at the end of lines).
+       - **Trailing Whitespace**: Avoid adding trailing whitespace at the end of lines.
-       - **Spelling and Grammar**: Proofread your contribution for spelling and grammar errors.
-       - **Single addition**: Make an individual pull request for each suggestion.
+       - **Single Addition**: Create one pull request per suggested repository.
-       - **New  Technologies**: New technologies are welcomed, all you need to do is add them and a new heading will be generated for them.
+       - **New Technologies**: New technologies are welcome; if you add one, a new heading will be generated automatically.
 4. Describe your changes concisely in the commit message.
 5. Click **"Propose changes"** to create a new branch and open a Pull Request (PR).
 ---